Embed a report web part in SharePoint Online

 - To embed a web part in SharePoint Online, you need a Power BI Pro or Premium Per User (PPU) license.

-- Users with a free Power BI license can view a report that's hosted in Power BI Premium capacity (EM or P SKU).
+- Users with a free Fabric license can view a report that's hosted in a Power BI Premium capacity (EM or P SKU) or Fabric F64 or greater capacity.

 Embed your report